ekcasey/tw_ac_vagrant_workshop/README.md

 `$ kitchen create`

-This command should execute succesfully and create your virtual machine.
+This command should execute successfully and create your virtual machine.
 To verify that the virtual machine was successfully create open virtualbox  manager (you can do this by running ``virtualbox` from the command line) and look for an instance with the name  'wdiy-centos-64'.

 Next, we want to ssh into our newly created virtual machine.
 To do this run the following command
 ```
 $ kitchen login
 ```

 Now you are logged into the virtual machine!
 Your command prompt should have changed to indicate this.
-From now on we will call this machine the VM or th guest.
+From now on we will call this machine the VM or the guest.
 Take a moment to look around.
 Maybe try the following commands...
 ```
 $ whoami
 $ hostname